bwRavencl/ControllerBuddy-Pages/index.md

         To download the a ZIP-package containing the latest versions of all profiles and configurations [click here](https://github.com/bwRavencl/ControllerBuddy-Profiles/archive/refs/heads/master.zip){:target="_blank"}.
         Please follow the instructions listed in the repository's [README.md](https://github.com/bwRavencl/ControllerBuddy-Profiles#instructions){:target="_blank"} to get you started.
         Additionally is is recommended to check out the visualization for each profile either inside ControllerBuddy's visualization tab, after loading the profile, or [below](#profiles) on this website.
+  - title: What is haptic feedback?
+    content: |
+        Haptic feedback is a special feature only supported in conjunction with a Sony DualSense or DualShock 4 controller and XInput controllers on Windows, which can be enabled for relative axis mappings.
+Haptic feedback will cause the controller to vibrate slightly, when either end of a relative axis, or a user defined axis position (dentent), is reached.
   - title: Which controller do you recommend?
     content: |
         The author recommends a Sony DualSense or DualShock 4 controller, connected via bluetooth to your computer.
         Both of these Sony controllers feature a touchpad, which is supported by ControllerBuddy to function like a usual touchpad of a laptop computer.
-        A special feature only supported in conjunction with these two Sony controllers, is the so called haptic feedback,  which can be enabled for relative axis mappings.
-Haptic feedback will cause the controller to vibrate slightly, when either end of a relative axis, or a user defined axis position (dentent), is reached.
+  - title: How can I keep track of the battery status of wireless controllers?
+    content: |
-        Furthermore, ControllerBuddy reads the charging state and displays this it in the tooltip of the tray icon and changes the controller lighting to make the user aware of the charging state.
+        When using a Sony DualSense or DualShock 4 controller or a XInput controller on Windows, ControllerBuddy reads the battery state of the device and displays it in the tooltip of the tray icon.
+For both Sony controllers, ControllerBuddy also adjusts the lighting to keep the user aware of the battery state at a glance.
-  - title: Can I use this ControllerBuddy in VR?
+  - title: Can I use ControllerBuddy in VR?
     content: |
         ControllerBuddy allows the user to fully control all input aspects (game controls and the UI) solely via a gamepad.
 Hence, the user never has to put his gamepad aside in order to reach for a mouse or keyboard.
 This makes ControllerBuddy predestined for a VR environment, in which the user cannot see any peripherials.
         Both the overlay and the on-screen-keyboard of ControllerBuddy are available as overlays inside OpenVR applications, just as they are in a regular non-VR application.